NishanthPrem/cloud_api/README.md

 8. [Improvements](#improvements)

 ## Project Overview

-This API leverages AWS Lambda to fetch and serve data from a DynamoDB table when accessed through a Lambda Function URL.
-The configuration is managed by Terraform, allowing seamless provisioning and deployment of the resources.
+- **AWS Lambda**: A function that queries data from a DynamoDB table and returns it as a JSON response.
+- **DynamoDB**: A table (`cloud-api-db`) storing the data that the Lambda function queries.
+- **CI/CD**: Continuous Integration and Continuous Deployment pipelines configured with GitHub Actions to automate the deployment and testing of the Lambda function.

 ![alt text](image.png)